Athletes call for changes to SafeSport to better protect survivors of abuse

 Colón is also asking Congress for more support.

-“With additional resources, the Center will move forward with maximum ceilings on timeframes for case resolution, as well as add additional investigative staff to meet the growing demand,” Colón said.
+“With additional resources, the center will move forward with maximum ceilings on timeframes for case resolution, as well as add additional investigative staff to meet the growing demand,” said Colón.